Alex-Jamshidi/bookmark_manager_2/README.md

 User Story 1
 ## As a regular internet user
-## So that I want to easily visit the web site I visit regularly
+## So that I can easily visit the web site I visit regularly
 ## I would like to see a bookmark list.

+User Story 2
+## As a regular internet user
+## So that I can store several bookmarks on my web site
+## I would like to add new bookmarks

 ## Database creation
 1. Connect to psql